alexanderkotsev/gp-ogc-api-features/tg.md

 As long as the response body supplied in a machine-readable format, such as JSON, sent with HTTP status code 406, is not standardised, it is not possible to build applications, such as the INSPIRE Geoportal, that programmatically can access a list of supported languages and display that information to an end user.

 A workaround for this is the following procedure:
-Retrieve a list of languages of interest
+1. Retrieve a list of languages of interest
+    a.
 For a EU-wide application, this could be a list of all EU official languages.
+    b.
 For another application, this could be a list of languages chosen by an end user.
-For every all language of interest, issue an HTTP HEAD request to the landing page (/) having HTTP header Accept-Language set to `language_of_interest_tag,*;q=0.0` (e.g. `en,*;q=0.0`).
+2. For every all language of interest, issue an HTTP HEAD request to the landing page (/) having HTTP header Accept-Language set to `language_of_interest_tag,*;q=0.0` (e.g. `en,*;q=0.0`).
-For every response: if the HTTP status code of the response is 200, add the language specified in Content-Language to the list of supported languages.
+3. For every response: if the HTTP status code of the response is 200, add the language specified in Content-Language to the list of supported languages.

 This workaround presumes that the following requirements and recommendations are followed:
-Recommendation 2 of OGC API - Features - Part 1, regarding the support of HTTP method HEAD REQ00x and REC00x regarding support for Accept-Language and Content-Languages
+- [Recommendation 2 of OAPIF](http://docs.opengeospatial.org/is/17-069r3/17-069r3.html#_http_1_1), regarding the support of HTTP method HEAD
+- REQ00x and REC00x regarding support for Accept-Language and Content-Languages

 &#x1F538; OPEN QUESTION: Do you have any other proposals for how to implement the requirement for the download service to advertise the natural languages it supports?